app review

 Noteshelf AI

 Noteshelf 3 comes with its own Noteshelf AI.
-It’s still in beta at this time, but this assistant can help you summarize, outline, translate, explain topics, and even generate notes in your (approximate) handwriting.
-Learn more about what this amazing tool can do in Noteshelf's blog.
+It’s still in beta at this time, but this assistant can help you summarize, outline, translate, explain topics, and even generate notes in your (approximation) handwriting.

 Built-in web clipper